tconfrey/BrainTool/support/userGuide10.md

 <img src="/site/SaverSuggestions10.png" alt="popup" style="border:solid; border-width:thin; width:110%; margin-left:2rem;">
 </div>
 </div>
+If a topic name is not unique the auto-complete will show a colon:separated hierarchy.
+Typing in an unknown topic will create a new one at the top level.
+Entering an existing topic followed by a colon:subtopic creates a new subtopic under that parent topic (EG Projects:My new project).
+Topic names can have spaces.

-Then add a note or just hit Enter.
+You can add a note or just hit Enter.
 You can also edit the page title which is how the page will be identified in the topic tree.

 The 'Save Tabgroup', 'Save Window' and 'Save Session' check-boxes allow you to save all open and unsaved pages in the tabgroup, browser window, or all windows.
 These operations will save multiple new rows into the Topic Manager and consequently don't capture a note or title.
 NB pinned tabs are not saved.

-If a topic name is not unique the auto-complete will show a colon:separated hierarchy.
-Typing in an unknown topic will create a new one at the top level.
-Entering an existing topic followed by a colon:subtopic creates a new subtopic under that parent topic (EG Projects:My new project).
-Topic names can have spaces.topic.

 Hitting Enter will save the page into your topic map and close the Bookmarker.
 You can choose to close the page(s) after saving or leave it open grouped with its peers of the same topic.